Chapter 1: Introduction, Context, and Literature Review

 1.4.2 Evidence Anchoring Protocol

 This dissertation employs evidence anchoring as both methodological rigor and ethical practice.
 Every empirical claim traces to specific Reddit posts identified by submission_XXXXX or comment_XXXXX format, enabling readers to verify interpretations against original discourse while preserving attribution.
-For example, Section 1.2.2’s documentation of pre-pandemic tactical knowledge links directly to comment_ewlyuik (shopping cart strategy), comment_lwoakv3 (ePermit arbitrage, score: 54), and comment_n1ztg1q (credit threshold management, score: 25).
+For example, Section 1.2.2’s documentation of pre-pandemic tactical knowledge links directly to shopping cart strategies, ePermit arbitrage, and credit threshold management.
 Each ID represents a verifiable post with community validation indicated by engagement scores.

 This protocol transforms computational text analysis into reproducible qualitative research: the 216 food insecurity posts analyzed in Chapter 3 maintain full citation chains, financial aid discussions preserve exact discourse context, and pattern claims link to SQL queries documented in analysis reports.
 The approach addresses long-standing tensions in digital research ethics (Reagle 2022; Bruckman 2002) by treating publicly posted Reddit content as published discourse while maintaining contextual integrity (Nissenbaum 2004, 2010).
 Evidence anchoring preserves human voices within big data, preventing the abstraction that transforms student testimonies into mere data points while enabling the verification standards academic scholarship demands.